lonesomegeek/LSG.GenericCrud/README.md

 - [.NET Core 2.2 SDK](https://dotnet.microsoft.com/download/dotnet-core/2.2) (for any of the options below)

 You also need one of these options below:
-- [Visual Studio](https://www.visualstudio.com/downloads/), at least a version that supports aspnetcore (Visual Studio 2017 Update 9+ - v15.9+)
+- [Visual Studio](https://www.visualstudio.com/downloads/), at least a version that supports aspnetcore 2.2 (Visual Studio 2017 Update 9+ - v15.9+)
 - [Visual Studio Code](https://code.visualstudio.com/)
-- A command line and some will-power =P
+- For superheroes: A command line, notepad, and some will-power =P

 # What is CRUD?